Montez Ford: Personal life

-Ford and his wife Bianca Belair at an event.

 Crawford has two children from a previous relationship.

-On June 9, 2017, it was announced that he was engaged to fellow professional wrestler Bianca Nicole Blair, better known as Bianca Belair.
-The couple married on June 23, 2018.
+On June 9, 2017, Crawford announced his engagement to fellow professional wrestler Bianca Blair, better known as Bianca Belair.
+The couple were married on June 23, 2018.
+During the first night of WrestleMania 42, Blair announced that she and Crawford were expecting their first child together.
+On August 4, 2026, Crawford announced that they welcomed their son.